Hitman 2 (2018 video game): Critical reception

 The gameplay received generally positive reviews.
 Several reviewers said the game offers players too much guidance, making exploration and discovery of creative assassinations less organic.
 Savage liked the gameplay enhancements but said familiar problems of the franchise had not been solved.
 Tran enjoyed the core gameplay loop of slowly discovering a location and its stories.
 While the gameplay is built on trial and error, he said the game becomes more exciting when the players' plan fails, forcing them to improvise.
 IGNs Ryan McCaffery praised the developers for allowing players to freely approach their objectives and liked the mission stories for presenting memorable and unique gameplay moments, and making successful assassinations a satisfying gameplay experience.
 McCarthy praised the dialogue of the mission stories, describing it as "sharper and funnier", and adding the script "adds to the silly fun of the Hitman universe".
 Many reviewers agreed players can only understand the intricacies of the game's system and the availability of the options presented to them by replaying it.
 Minor gameplay adjustments IO Interactive added to the game were also appreciated.

 Ghost mode had a divided reception; some reviewers said its design does not well complement the slow, methodical gameplay of the single-player campaign.
 Some reviewers, however, said it is a fun, satisfying experience.
 Some reviewers expressed disappointment Sniper Assassin had only one map at launch.

 The game's story received mixed reviews.
 McCaffery was disappointed by the overarching story; he called it "absurdly dumb" and poorly presented, and said the game's attempt at exploring Agent 47's backstory is as bad as that of the 2007 Hitman film.
 Brad Shoemaker, writing for Giant Bomb, found the main story surprisingly engaging; he described it as a "taut international cat-and-mouse thriller", and appreciated the story for raising the stakes and resolving the mysteries of the first game.
-He agreed, however, the game does not have the production quality of Hitman, which is evidenced by the lack of CGI cutscenes.
-In Hitman 2, cinematic cut-scenes are replaced with static images and voice-overs.
+He agreed, however, the game does not have the production quality of Hitman, which is evidenced by the lack of CGI cutscenes, instead opting for static images and voice-overs.
 Writing for Game Informer, Jeff Marchiafava said the storyboard sequences are "cheap and disappointing", especially since the first game has lavishly produced videos and in-engine graphics.